 Localization requires the use of many different tools.

-Which tools are necessary to get the job done?
+But what tools are really necessary to get the job done?

 We’ve compiled this list of our 8 types of localization tools you should use day-to-day.